Should I get my A/C serviced?

 Dirty condenser coils increase power costs.
 When the coil becomes dirty, it will not provide adequate or designed heat transfer.
 The dirt's insulating effect causes higher discharge pressure.
 The higher discharge pressure increases amp draw and run time of the compressor, at the same time reducing capacity.
 Equipment operating with dirty coils may use as much as 37% more energy than equipment with clean coils.
 Let’s take a look at a 10-ton air conditioning system with a typical kilowatt cost operating for an average cooling season of 1,500 hrs.
 It costs approximately $1,650 to operate this system with clean coils.
 However, when the condenser coil becomes dirty, the six-month cost of operation escalates 37% to $2,260.
 From this example, just by keeping coils clean, $610 savings can be realized in one cooling season.
 That’s a savings of $61 per ton.
 A typical, 4-ton residential system would realize $248 savings in one cooling season.
 Areas with longer cooling seasons or higher-than-average power costs can realize even greater savings.
 The cost of dirty coils goes even further.
 As dirt and grime collect on the condenser, they restrict heat transfer, causing the compressor to work harder; more heat is added to the system, thus causing the head pressure to rise.
 Rising head pressure will result in a loss of cooling capacity of up to 30%.

-A lack of maintenance can cost you a lot of money not only in energy savings, but in repairs and life expectancy of the equipment.
-Here is an article from Angie's List also on the topic.
+A lack of maintenance can cost you a lot of money not only in energy savings but in repairs and the life expectancy of the equipment.
+Here is an article from Angi also on the topic.